Art2rr/ML-project-1/README.md

 * **project1.ipynb** - notebook with the optimisation of hyperparameters and plotting the graphs for the paper.

+## Visualisation

+In the repository, a folder is included which contains a data matrix with the error and accuracy values for degree = 3 for the different jet groups for a range of lambdas which is defined in the corresponding notebook.
+The code used to generate the figures in the report and the figures themselves are included here as well.
+Please note that the matplotlib library was used here, but solely for visualisation purposes.

 ## Report

 For convenience, the pdf file containing the written report is also included in the GitHub repository.